mgsears997/biostat776-intro-Mary-Sears/README.md

 # Five fun facts about me:

 1. I love literature.
-I was an English Literature major as an undergrad and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs. Dalloway.
+As an undergrad, I was an English Literature major, and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs. Dalloway.

 2. I have three younger siblings.

 3. My family has a brown toy poodle named Maggie.

-4. I spend a couple weeks every summmer at my family's house on Deer Lake in Grand Rapids, MN.
-This year my cousin got a video of a family of black bears right outside the front door of the house!
+4. Every summer, I spend a couple of weeks at my family's house on Deer Lake in Grand Rapids, MN.
+This year, my cousin got a video of a family of black bears right outside the house's front door!

 5. My favorite desserts are strawberry ice cream and anything with meringue in it.